The X-Files (film): Home media

-The same year as the international theatrical release, The X Files was released on VHS on October 13, 1998 with an Extended Cut that is 41 seconds longer than the theatrical release.
+The same year as the international theatrical release, The X Files was released on VHS on October 13, 1998, with an Extended Cut that is 41 seconds longer than the theatrical release.
 The VHS comes in either pan and scan fullscreen or widescreen releases and both versions are THX certified.
-The film later appeared on DVD in Region 1 on May 4, 1999 and in Region 2 on January 24, 2000.
+The film later debuted on DVD in Region 1 on May 4, 1999, and in Region 2 on January 24, 2000.
 On January 23, 2001, the DVD was released once again, this time featuring a DTS enhanced widescreen version and THX Optimode.
 In 2008, producer Frank Spotnitz announced plans to release a new special edition DVD and Blu-ray edition of the film.
 "We are working on packing the [re-issued] DVD and Blu-ray releases with as many extras as they will fit, including video and audio commentaries, behind-the-scenes footage, bloopers, trailers, a new documentary, and several other cool surprises."
 The Blu-ray version was released on December 2, 2008.
 In addition, a novelization of the film was written by Elizabeth Hand and released on June 19, 1998.

 Television airing

 The film was originally scheduled to air on Fox on September 14, 2001, but was pulled following the September 11 attacks which happened three days prior to its scheduled airing.
 It was replaced with a repeat airing of Nine Months.
-This also happened to Independence Day, which was pulled from its scheduled September 16, 2001 airing as There's Something About Mary took its spot.
+This also happened to Independence Day, which was pulled from its scheduled September 16, 2001 airing and replaced by There's Something About Mary.

 Reception

 Box office

 The film grossed $83,898,313 in the U.S. and $105,278,110 abroad, giving a total worldwide gross of $189,176,423.
 In its opening weekend, showing at 2,629 theaters, it earned $30,138,758 which was 35.9% of its total gross.
+Upon its debut, it went on to beat out Mulan and The Truman Show to reach the number one spot.
 According to Box Office Mojo, it ranked at No. 23 for all films released in the U.S. in 1998 and No. 10 for PG-13 rated films released that year.